 |Entry qualifications required:||Course criteria ||If you are successful you will need to: |

 - English language GCSE grades A–C or equivalent

 - Successful completion of a one-day assessment centre on Saturday 6 July.
 This will include an English and maths test.
 A practical test and interview will follow for those who pass the English and maths test.

 - Be up to date with immunisations

 You will need to bring your qualification certificates and passport to the interview for proof of status and to verify your qualifications.

-- Every Monday will be classroom based learning
+- One day of the week will be classroom based learning.

-- You will start working with dental students.
+- You will start working with undergraduate dental students.

 The National Examining Board for Dental Nurses (NEBDN) offers the following post registration qualifications: